FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 <h3>Realease</h3>
-Here you can find the release that was created for this project:
+The release created for this project can be found here:

 ![image](https://github.com/user-attachments/assets/b67ba450-31ef-46de-87a8-1808699d273c)